May 27, 2016 2 min read

 On a FaceBook thread in response to Sandra Safire's article, "How long can you hoop for?"
 I replied,

-22 years and still going strong with a few blowouts on the side.
+Second decade in and still going strong with a few blowouts on the side.
 For me it's not actually the hoop that holds me - it's the creative energy that it ignites.
 From this, I can choose my own adventure - hoop, write, draw, dance, capture images and ideas, breathe, be - all within the paradigm of creative movement and transformation.
 The hoop is a gateway prop for navigating and enjoying life.
 It teaches me how to be a creative change agent.

 That's what I'm in it for - to feel the magic and to make creative change in my life.
 What about you?